 Samsung Gear/Gear Fit End User License Agreement

-"Samsung is not liable for any injuries, damages, losses and/or costs suffered by users that are associated with the services and/or information, including recommendations, coaching, tips and/or guidelines, nor for the accuracy of any information provided or acquired by or accessed through Fit Software."
+"Samsung is not liable for any injuries, damages, losses and/or costs suffered by users, which are associated with the services and/or information, including recommendations, coaching, tips and/or guidelines, nor for the accuracy of any information provided or acquired by or accessed through Fit Software."